Company Info

 Risk management system

 Risk management system: The Board of Directors of SBG appoints the Chief Risk Officer (CRO).
 The Risk Management Office led by CRO receives reports from, as well as manages, assists, and coordinates with, each department of SBG and each group company.
-The Risk Management Office reports and is supervised by the Board of Directors of SBG and the Group Risk and Compliance Committee of SBG (GRCC).
-The GRCC reports to and is supervised by the Board of Directors of SBG.
+The Risk Management Office reports and is overseen by the Board of Directors of SBG and the Group Risk and Compliance Committee of SBG (GRCC).
+The GRCC reports to and is overseen by the Board of Directors of SBG.

 Risk management initiatives